bjeanes/culture/culture_and_ethos.md

   * Being upfront about risks, drawbacks, failings, etc., shows trust and fosters loyalty.
 * Collaboration
 * Don't avoid hard conversations
+* Remember that customers, colleagues, competition, and community are all people too.
+Be nice.

 ### People